 - Always make sure there is sufficient ventilation when running the engine. - Use effective exhaust extraction when starting or running the engine in an enclosed space. - Start the engine and check the response.

-Clean plug-in connection of the fuel line thoroughly with compressed air.
+Clean quick release coupling 1 thoroughly with compressed air.

 Under no circumstances should dirt enter into the fuel line.
 Dirt in the fuel line clogs the injection valve!